 A pack of hooks should cost you around $5.
 Your total now is $30.
 So now that you have your bait and hooks, you will either need to Texas Rig or Wacky rig.
 I would suggest starting with the Texas rig and moving on to the Wacky rig later if you don’t get a bite.

 Let us talk briefly about the rod, reel, and fishing line.
-The rod and reel can also be picked up at Wal-Mart and I would suggest getting the rod and reel separate and not as a combo.
+The rod and reel can also be picked up at Wal-Mart, and I would suggest getting the rod and reel separate and not as a combo.
 Go with a brand that is well known like Mitchell, Abu Garcia, or Pflueger and a rod brand like Ugly Stick.
 Choose a spinning reel and medium flex 7-foot rod.
 This together should set you back around $60 to $80.
 This brings your total to around $110.

-Total bill to get on the water should cost you around $125.
+The total bill to get on the water should cost you around $125.

 Timing and Placement